On the Efficiency of Random Permutation for ADMM and Coordinate Descent: Algorithms

 Define

 The relation between $L$ and $R$ is Define

-then the update equation \eqref{update matrix of 123} becomes $ \bar{L} y^{k+1} = \bar{R} y^k$, i.e.
+then the update equation \eqref{update matrix of 123} becomes $ \bar{L} y^{k+1} = \bar{R} y^k + \bar{ b } $, i.e.

-As a side remark, reference \cite{chen2014direct} provides a specific example of $A \in \dR^{3 \times 3}$ so that $\rho( (\bar{L})^{-1} \bar{R} ) > 1$, which implies the divergence of the above iteration if the update order $\sigma=(123)$ is used all the time.
+As a side remark, reference Chen et al. \cite{chen2014direct} provides a specific example of $A \in \dR^{3 \times 3}$ so that $\rho( (\bar{L})^{-1} \bar{R} ) > 1$, which implies the divergence of the above iteration if the update order $\sigma=(123)$ is used all the time.
 This counterexample disproves the convergence of cyclic 3-block ADMM.